Hogan: Modern application and revival

-With government and lender requirements requiring low costs, as well as bathrooms and kitchens, the hogan as a home was dwindling away, save for those who could build their own.
-That began to officially change in the late 1990s with various projects to find ways to bring the hogan back.
+The use of the hogan as a primary dwelling declined through the 20th century, largely because government and lender funding for housing on the Navajo Nation favored HUD-standardized construction, which did not accommodate the hogan's traditional form.
+Families who wished to live in hogans often had to build their own, as standardized housing requirements for bathrooms and kitchens were difficult to incorporate into the traditional design.

-In 2001, a joint venture involving the Navajo Nation, Northern Arizona University, and the US Forest Service began building log hogans with materials from a Navajo-owned log home factory in Cameron, Arizona, next to the Cameron Chapter House, using surplus wood culled from Northern Arizona forests to prevent wildfires.
-While providing the traditional sacred space of the hogan, new construction also meets requirements for modern amenities.
-The project has also provided jobs, summer school construction experience for Navajo teens, and new public buildings.
+Efforts to revive hogan construction began in the late 1990s.
+In 2001, a joint venture involving the Navajo Nation, Northern Arizona University, and the US Forest Service began building log hogans using materials from a Navajo-owned log home factory in Cameron, Arizona, next to the Cameron Chapter House.
+The project used surplus wood culled from Northern Arizona forests to prevent wildfires.
+While providing the traditional sacred space of the hogan, the new construction also met requirements for modern amenities.
+The project provided jobs, summer school construction experience for Navajo teens, and new public buildings.

-In other languages
+More recently, the Navajo Hogan Project, founded by Karen Begay, has built traditional eight-sided hogans from natural materials such as juniper, pine, and packed earth to shelter homeless Navajo families, with support from the Arizona Commission for the Arts and the Southwest Folklife Alliance.

+Etymology

 Possible Native American sources of the English word hogan: